40%: Why Testing at the Correct Depth Is Crucial

 Historical Industry Practices

 Historically, over a period of decades, the flooring industry has wrestled with various methodologies for concrete moisture measurement.
 In the mid-20th century, people began utilizing the anhydrous calcium chloride test to determine concrete slab readiness.
 This test measured the moisture vapor emission rate (MVER) at the slab surface.
-Results were tabulated by the number of pounds of water that evaporated for every 1000 square feet of concrete slab over a 24-hour period.
+Results were tabulated by the number of pounds of water that evaporated for every 1000 square feet of the concrete slab over a 24-hour period.
 If the MVER was within a specified range, contractors believed it was safe to proceed with the installation of the floor covering.

 However, in recent decades, industry experts have questioned the integrity of the anhydrous calcium chloride test.
 They have discovered that its test results can mislead, many times providing a “false negative” result when moisture emissions are low and a “false positive” result when emission levels are higher.
 Experts have also questioned the test’s utility because it fails to indicate moisture levels deeper within the slab.
 The test only evaluates the slab’s moisture condition to a depth of about 20mm, or ¾ inch.